NaanProphet/tripodvideoninja/_posts/2022-07-19-videographers-guide-to-videographers.markdown

 It really hurts to be minimized and taken advantage of.
 It leaves impressions that remain etched for a long time.
 One of the most insightful commentaries of this is [Dave Chappelle: Unforgiven &#124; Exposing Comedy Central](https://youtu.be/EJJ-Pu8WsZU?t=140) at 2:20 where he describes how a grown adult stole a joke from 15 year-old Dave Chappelle.
 I know it will be a continous practice to internalize and overcome this.
 I know it will make me a better person.

 For now, I have what footage I have.
-I will be be creative, happy, and make the best of it.
+I will be creative, work out of happiness, and make the best of it.
 Our wedding was magical, and I will make something magical to share to with those I love.